udacity/create-your-own-adventure/english/memories/memories.md

 The first thing I remember is the cold tile floor.

+The next thing I remember is the soft light of morning.

 The last thing I remember is the dark moment as my eyelids fell as sleep came over me.

 Then went the [alarm](ground-hog/wakeup.md).